 The previous bull market in uranium was driven by both the contracting cycle and other dynamics such as supply and demand.
 In 2006 & 2007 a new contracting cycle began, which, in addition to the flooding of Cameco’s Cigar Lake mine, caused the uranium price to rise above $100/lb, before falling back to below $40/lb.

 Whilst in 2010 there was no major supply destruction, global utilities came to market again pushing the price back to $40/lb to $70/lb.

 In 2020 and 2021 safety concerns around Covid were bigger priorities for uranium plants than sourcing supply, especially as the cost of uranium is a small component of overall cost.
 Once the industry sees stronger contracting for larger volume the price is expected to continue to rise significantly.

 Another factor which likely pushed out the contracting cycle, exacerbating the structural supply and demand imbalance, was that during the Trump administration there was almost three years of potential uncertainty due to pending decisions around quotas and tariffs which would have impacted the US utilities.
 As US utilities represent c.
 25% of global demand their activity has a global effect which kept buying and contracting at bay pending the outcome of this ‘Section 232’ resolution.

 These distractions caused the focus of utilities away from securing uranium supply.

-As of Q3 2021, current spot price is c. $45/lb.
 This time, the market has recently exited a historically decade-long uranium bear market and the coiled supply and demand imbalance has already shown itself in the relatively quick run from $30/lb to $45/lb.
 The supply side is tighter, and producers have been more disciplined shuttering mines to preserve assets in the ground.

 Risks & Issues